-Students study Dance as an artform.
+Students undertake a study of Dance as an artform.
 There is an equal emphasis on the components of Performance, Composition and Appreciation in the study of Dance.
 Students studying Dance bring with them a wide range of prior dance experience.
 Physical training and preparation of the body is fundamental and of paramount importance to the course and informs all three components of the course.